Onboarding: Introduction to cobby

 Part 2: Connecting and Exploring the cobby Portal

-The cobby Portal is the web-based dashboard where you manage your workspace, users, and settings.
+The cobby Portal is the web-based administrative dashboard where you manage your workspace, users, and settings.
 Let's explore it first before working in Excel.

 Step 1: Log In to the cobby Portal